lopezdsr/sql-query/jdbc.md

 The following limitations are implied by the use of {{site.data.keyword.sqlquery_short}}, which is not a full-featured database:

 - The driver is based on an asynchronous REST API and does not maintain persistent "connections" to the backend.
 - {{site.data.keyword.sqlquery_short}} is not designed for interactive performance on small data.
-Even tiny queries usually take several seconds to execute.
+Even tiny queries usually take several seconds to run.
 - Query results are returned through results in Cloud {{site.data.keyword.cos_short}}.
 A `SELECT *` query creates a full copy of the selected table (or Cloud {{site.data.keyword.cos_short}}) in the `targetcosurl` location.
 - Streaming of query results cannot start until the execution fully completed and results were written to Cloud {{site.data.keyword.cos_short}}.
 - {{site.data.keyword.sqlquery_short}} works on read-only data in Cloud {{site.data.keyword.cos_short}}, so the following functionality that is related to data updates is not supported: